-Pavilion, formed by Michael Guthrie (the CEO of Mecca until it was bought by Rank), bought the service areas previously owned by Rank.
+Pavilion, formed by Michael Guthrie (the former CEO of Mecca Leisure), bought the service areas previously owned by Rank.
+The working title for the new operator was Brightreasons II, before it legally became Pavilion Group.

 The new company said they wanted to create a "holiday atmosphere".
 They had bright green branding inside, and areas called 'STORE' and 'Pavilion Restaurant'.

 Curiously, of the 11 services they owned, 5 had their names changed.
 Its not clear whether this was part of Pavilion's strategy to improve their reputation.